Because The Invasion is split across two DVDs, the menu screen leads Sue down the garden path.

-Sue: There’s no muzak in Vaughan’s office anymore.
+Sue: There’s no muzak in Vaughn’s office any more.
 It’s been replaced by some scary spy music instead.
-That implies that Vaughan is actually playing scary spy music in his office.
+That implies that Vaughn is actually playing scary spy music in his office.
 Which is a bit weird, even for him.

 Before we can get into an argument about non-diegetic sound, we are distracted by scenes of Cybermen stomping about.

 Sue: I’m really glad that the Cybermen keep updating themselves.
 If they were iPhones, they’d be iPhone 5s.
 I also love the way Vaughn assumes that the Cybermen will betray him so he decides to get in there first.
 It would be a cliché if he was shocked when that time inevitably arrives.
 I like the way he plans ahead.
 He’s a brilliant villain.

 Meanwhile, Isobel introduces feminism to the programme with the unforgettable battle cry of “You man!”

 Isobel decides to show the misogynist UNIT captain that she can look after herself, and she ends up leading Jamie and Zoe into the sewers.
 As Zoe climbs down the ladder, Sue spits out her tea.

 Sue: I can see what Zoe had for breakfast!

 Sue: They are like the Scooby Gang, these damn pesky kids.